 VOIP Equipment Project

-The Voice over Internet Protocol (VoIP) project will bring a cutting-edge phone system
+The Voice over Internet Protocol (VoIP) project brought a cutting-edge phone system

 to Allan Hancock College.
-It will provide an easy to use phone with a computer-based
+It provided an easy to use phone with a computer-based

 application that expands the communication options.
-Special features include Enhanced
+Special features included Enhanced

-locations and users will be on the new phone system by mid-August 2012.
+locations and users were on the new phone system mid-August 2012.

-This project installs coper cablingn in existing conduit on the east side of campus
+This project installed copper cabling in existing conduit on the east side of campus

-and installs conduit to building D and from building L west to the northeast corner
+and installed conduit to building D and from building L west to the northeast corner

 of parking lot #8.
-This project will re-route copper wire as needed for the new buildings,
+This project re-routed copper wire as needed for the new buildings,

-replace old wiring and install wiring where missing.
-The copper wiring will be used
+replaced old wiring and installed wiring where missing.
+The copper wiring is used

 to support emergency phones, fax machines and backup phone lines.